jcouyang/owlet/docs/src/main/tut/Examples.md

 ## Example 9: Resizable lists

-Imaging how many line of code you need to implement a todo list?
+Imagine how many lines of code you need to implement a todo list?

 **JUST 10!!!**